 Permission to take courses at another university

-If you’d like to take one or more courses at a university other than the University of Ottawa, Carleton University, Saint Paul University or the Dominican University College, complete the Letter of Permission request form (PDF) and submit it to the academic secretariat of your faculty or school.
+If you’d like to take one or more courses at a university other than the University of Ottawa, Carleton University, Saint Paul University or the Dominican University College, please visit the Letter of Permission web page and fill out the application form.

 Administrative fees apply for a letter of permission request.